Creating dashboards

 How data refresh works

-You can refresh reports manually using the Refresh button in the top toolbar.
+You can refresh data manually using the Refresh button in the top toolbar.

 Dashboard Studio does not cache results.
 Each panel runs its query independently when the report loads or refreshes.